Visit the institution website for COVID‑19 updates

-The Genetics of Human Disease MSc aims to provide scientists and clinicians with an in-depth knowledge of the role of genetics in human disease and how this can be applied to improve healthcare through the development and application of diagnostic tests and therapeutic agents.
+The Genetics of Human Disease MSc aims to provide students with an in-depth knowledge of molecular genetics, quantitative and statistical genetics and human disease and how this can be applied to improve healthcare through application of diagnostic tests and therapeutic agents.

 UCL is in a unique position to offer both the basic science and application of modern genetics to improve human health.
 The programme is a cross-faculty initiative with teaching from across the School of Life and Medical Sciences (SLMS) at UCL.

-Students will be based at the UCL Genetics Institute (UGI) which is a world-leading centre which develops and applies biostatistical and bioinformatic approaches to human and population genetics.
+Students will be based at the UCL Genetics Institute (UGI), a world-leading centre which develops and applies biostatistical and bioinformatic approaches to human and population genetics.
 Opportunities are available to join the research groups of world-leading geneticists affiliated to UGI and other UCL research Institutes and conduct computational and laboratory-based research projects.

 Course contact details